Dynamic stability of electric power grids: Tracking the interplay of the network structure, transmission losses and voltage dynamics: Introduction

-Models for electric machines, transmission and distribution power grids exist and are routinely used in extensive numerical simulations \cite{Sauer98,Mach08,krause2002}.
-Analytical treatments mostly invoke significant simplification to keep the problem tractable.
-Although studies with complex models exist, cf. Schiffer \textit{et al} \cite{Schiffer2014,Schiffer2015} and D{\"o}rfler \textit{et al} \cite{Doerfler10,Doerfler13}, results are scarce for extended networks including resistive terms, given the difficulty of tackling dissipative systems mathematically.
-Transmission grids, working at very high voltages, are able to circumvent this problem by minimising losses via controlling the power transmission carefully, but distribution grids---along with microgrids---may sustain considerable losses whilst transmitting power\cite{rocabert2012}.
+Analytical approaches to stability in power-grid systems are a difficult task and generally rely on model simplifications to keep the problem tractable~\cite{Pagnier2019,Tyloo2019,Tyloo2019b,Hellmann2020,Thuemler2021}.
+The most common simplification to make stability problems mathematically tractable is the assumption of having lossless systems~\cite{He2019,Qiu2020}.
+Various such studies with complex dynamical models exist, cf. Schiffer \textit{et al.} \cite{Schiffer2014,Schiffer2015,Schiffer2017} and D{\"o}rfler \textit{et al.} \cite{Doerfler2010,Doerfler2013}, yet results are scarce for extended networks including resistive terms, given the difficulty of tackling dissipative systems mathematically.
+The problem of losses in power-grid systems is often tackled using extensive numerical simulations~\cite{Krause2002,Sauer2017}.

-To surmount the issue of non-inductive power transfer analytically, this article puts forth a set of mathematical stability criteria for power grids, based on the third-order model for synchronous generators.
-The criteria can be employed for various scales of power grids---for both transmission and distribution grids---evidentiating the limitations entailed by the existence of resistive terms on the operability of power-grid systems.
-In particular, the article undertakes the task of intertwining results for graph theory with the characteristics of the power-grid construction and their physical properties.
+This article puts forth a set of mathematical stability criteria for power grids based on the third-order model for synchronous generators~\cite{Schmietendorf2014,Auer2016,Schmietendorf2016,Pierre2019,Wu2020,Suchithra2021}.
+The criteria can be employed for various scales of power grids -- for both transmission and distribution grids -- evidencing the limitations entailed by the existence of resistive terms on the operability of power-grid systems.
+In particular, the article undertakes the task of intertwining results for graph theory with the characteristics of the power-grid construction and their physical properties~\cite{Huang2020,Wenting2021}, extending a previous article on lossless power grids~\cite{Sharafutdinov2018}.